Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/meetings/oct-18.md

 2. Linux
 3. CCC

-Starting from the next meeting (Oct 25), we will begin to learn about game development with Unity.
+Starting from the next meeting (Oct 25), we will begin to learn about game development with Unity, to install Unity, click [here] (https://unity3d.com/get-unity/download)
+  - Please choose the Student or Individual plan!

 Linux and CCC will remain online (in our Discord) for the moment.

-Around the end of winter break to CCC (usually February), we will practice CCC in person, and gamedev will be moved online.
+Around the end of winter break to CCC (usually on February), we will practice CCC in person, and gamedev will be moved online.

+We can also start on other or more topics if you guys will want that to happen

 ## GitHub